Esri/arcgis-runtime-samples-android/kotlin/query-features-with-arcade-expression/README.md

 1. Create a `PortalItem` using the URL and ID.
 2. Create a `ArcGISMap` using the portal item.
-3. Set the visibility of all the layers to false, except for the layer named "RPD Beats  - City_Beats_Border_1128-4500".
-4. Set up a listener for taps on the map.
+3. Set up a listener for taps on the map.
-5. Identify the visible layer where it is tapped using `mapView.identifyLayerAsync()` and get the feature.
+4. Identify the visible layer where it is tapped using `mapView.identifyLayerAsync()` and get the feature.
-6. Create the following `ArcadeExpression`:
+5. Create the following `ArcadeExpression`:
 ```kotlin
 expressionValue = "var crimes = FeatureSetByName(\$map, 'Crime in the last 60 days');\n"
                 "return Count(Intersects(\$feature, crimes));"
 ```

-7. Create an `ArcadeEvaluator` using the Arcade expression and `ArcadeProfile.FORM_CALCULATION`.
+6. Create an `ArcadeEvaluator` using the Arcade expression and `ArcadeProfile.FORM_CALCULATION`.
-8. Create a map of profile variables with the following key-value pairs:
+7. Create a map of profile variables with the following key-value pairs:
 ```kotlin
 mapOf<String, Any>("\$feature" to feature, "\$map" to mapView.map)
 ```

-9. Call `ArcadeEvaluator.evaluateAsync()` on the Arcade evaluator object and pass the profile variables map.
+8. Call `ArcadeEvaluator.evaluateAsync()` on the Arcade evaluator object and pass the profile variables map.
-10. Get the `ArcadeEvaluationResult.result`.
+9. Get the `ArcadeEvaluationResult.result`.
-11. Convert the result to a numerical value (integer) and populate the callout with the crime count.
+10. Convert the result to a numerical value (integer) and populate the callout with the crime count.

 ## Relevant API